 I fall in love with this place where I can take some fresh air, rest my eyes by enjoying the stunning view, sip some wine that comes from the vineyard where I’m looking at, read favorite books next to swimming pool or under the trees, go shopping local products at Bergerac, a town where the river “La Dordogne”, the cleanest river in France, flows through.
 (This is my another awesome hidden place in France.)

 What we did is to search photographers in the area near our wedding venue on internet, then we made a list of our favorites and contacted them by email.
 At that time we were at Aix-en-Provence, south east of France, but our wedding place was in south west of France, not so far from Bordeaux (less than 2 hours by car).

-Our photographer was Charles from Biloba Photographie.
+Our photographer was Charles Magrin.
 His works impressed us a lot since the beginning with his own unique style.
 We didn’t know how to pose, then he guided us what to do, but mostly it went so naturally.
 He made us very comfortable so that we could really be ourselves, the photos were just naturally beautiful.
 He is talented, but humble.
 We really love all the photos!